uchicago-library/ldr_metadatastorage/README.md

 The ldr metadata storage offers a GET method on the units endpoint in order to retrieve a list of the intellectual units in the system.
 The ldr metadata storage guarantees that a request to this endpoint will provide an up-to-date list of all intellectual units in the system.

+- request: /units
+- requestReceivedTimeStamp: [ISO-8601 date and time]
+- responseSentTimeStamp: [ISO-8601 date and time]
+- responseType: aggregate
+- response: contains items element and inside items an item element that contains a URI resolvable to a particular intellectual unit

 The ldr metadata storage also offers a POST method on the units endpoint in order to add a new intellectual unit to the system.
 The ldr metadata storage guarantees that a POST request to this endpoint will add the inputted intellectual unit to the system as long as the input obeys the following rules

 - the intellectual unit is unique to the ldr metadata storage system